-Hop on board the all-season Missing Lynx and Lost Lynx, the vessels bound for whatever Seward Ocean Excursion suits your fancy.
+Hop on board all-season vessels bound for whatever Seward Ocean Excursion suits your fancy.
 Want to whale watch, see glaciers, go bird watching or just check out hidden coves?
-Captains Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
+Owners Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
 No matter the season, you can always catch some excitement in Resurrection Bay!

 Resurrection Bay, and nearby Kenai Fjords National Park, are full of wonders year-round.
 For years, the McClures spent every extra moment on the water, exploring the amazing shoreline, and learning about the geology and wildlife of the area.
 And they are the only operators who will take you out in summer and winter too.
 They, or one of their 4 local captains, will take you to the secret spots they’ve discovered over the years.

 Half-Day, 6 Hour & Full Day Sightseeing